debmalya/mapDB/README.md

 StockQuote.java is from http://www.cs.princeton.edu and created by Professor Sedgewick and Wayne.
 I modified little bit.
 In.java is created by me.

-Trying to make a stock based application using jsoup, mapdb and google finance.
+A stock based application using jsoup, mapdb and google finance.
+Storing stock values in mapDB.